analiceleite/dbmind_agent/README.md

 # 🤖 DBMind Agent

-An intelligent database assistant that dynamically generates SQL queries and provides accurate answers based on company data.
-Built with Deno, React, and Zypher Agent, featuring real-time streaming chat and PostgreSQL integration with Anthropic Claude AI.
+An intelligent database assistant that dynamically generates SQL queries and provides answers about company data.
+Built with Deno, React, and Zypher Agent, featuring real-time streaming, PostgreSQL, and Anthropic Claude AI integration.

 ## 🏗️ Architecture

-The frontend and backend run locally, while the database runs on a cloud VM.
-AI processing is handled by Anthropic's Claude models via API.
+Frontend and backend run locally or in containers; the database is automatically initialized via container.
+AI processing is handled via Anthropic's API.

 ```
 ┌─────────────────────────────────────────────────┐
-│  React Frontend (Port 5173)                     │
+│  React Frontend (Port 3000)                     │
-│  - Chat interface for database queries          │
+│  - Chat interface for queries                   │
 │  - Real-time streaming responses                │
 │  - WebSocket client                             │
 └────────────────┬────────────────────────────────┘